mmsayedakash/discord-tempvoice-bot/README.md

 6. **Periodic Cleanup:**
    Every 5 seconds, a cleanup job removes any empty temporary channels that might have been missed, maintaining server hygiene.

-> [!WARNING]
-> This bot requires the **Manage Channels** and **Connect** permissions, along with access to the relevant voice and text channels it manages.
-Ensure the bot’s role is above any roles it needs to manage in the hierarchy.

 ## 🛠️ Installation & Setup

 ### Prerequisites